leokassio/Spatiotemporal-Data-Analysis/README.md

 * TwitterMonitorHashtagsNoCoords: crawler to collect samples with some geolocation defined (do not require precise GPS coords), but the samples match the set of hastags defined as parameter.

 ### Place Crawlers
-* FoursquarePlaceCrawler
-* InstagramPlaceCrawler
+The place crawlers add contextual data for check-ins and geotagged photos.
+They obtain the place indicated by user and help to group the raw GPS coords.
+* FoursquarePlaceCrawler: crawler to visit the check-in page and obtain the name and short url of place indicated by user.
+* InstagramPlaceCrawler: crawler to visit the instagram photo URL and collect the users login, place name and URL.

 ### Foursquare Place Classifier
+TBA
 * FoursquareCategories.json
 * FoursquareCategories.py

-### Spatiotemporal
+### Spatiotemporal Simulation
+The Spatiotemporal Suite is a set of tools to prepare the data from TwitterMonitor for simulation of encounters among users.
+The suite provides a trace exporter, a simulator and visualization tool.
+* SpatiotemporalTraceExporter: exports the traces used in the SpatiotemporalSimulator.
 * SpatiotemporalSimulator: simulator to estimate the encounter among users
-* SpatiotemporalTraceExporter: exports the traces used in the SpatiotemporalSimulator.
+* SpatiotemporalViz: tool for data visualization of results

 ### xargs Folder
+Utility folder where the files complement the commands to use with xargs.
 * merge-traces.txt: list of files corresponding to the url datasets (original and resolved)
 * app-data.txt: list of files used in the plotly dashboard application